Branch-depth: Generalizing tree-depth of graphs: Rank-depth and shrub-depth of simple graphs

 Our next lemma shows that this matrix has a simple structure when $\mathcal{P}$ has small cut-rank.
 For an $X\times Y$ matrix $A$ and $X'\subseteq X$, $Y'\subseteq Y$, we write $A[X',Y']$ to denote the $X'\times Y'$ submatrix of $A$.

-\begin{LEM} Let $G = (V,E)$ be a simple graph, let $\mathcal{P}$ be a partition of $V$ with cut-rank at most $k$, and let $A$ be the adjacency matrix of $G$ relative to $\mathcal{P}$.
-Then there exists a set $U \subseteq \{0,1\}^V$ of vectors with $|U| \le 2^{2k}(2^{2k+2}-1)$ which contains a realization of every column of $A$. \end{LEM} \begin{proof} Define two vertices $u,v$ to be \emph{similar} if the associated row vectors of $A$ can be modified to the same $\{0,1\}^V$ vector by replacing each $\star$ entry by either $0$ or $1$.
+\begin{LEM} Let $G = (V,E)$ be a simple graph, let $\mathcal{P}$ be a partition of $V$ with cut-rank at most $k$, and let $A$ be the adjacency matrix of $G$ relative to~$\mathcal{P}$.
+Then there exists a set $U \subseteq \{0,1\}^V$ of vectors with $|U| \le 2^{2k}(2^{2k+2}-1)$ which contains a realization of every column of $A$. \end{LEM} \begin{proof} Define two vertices $u,v$ to be \emph{similar} if the associated column vectors of $A$ can be modified to the same $\{0,1\}^V$ vector by replacing each $\star$ entry by either $0$ or $1$.
 We say that $u,v$ are \emph{dissimilar} if they are not similar, and we now choose a maximal set $Z$ of pairwise dissimilar vertices with the property that no two vertices in $Z$ are in the same part of $\mathcal{P}$.
+For a set $X\subseteq V(G)$, we write $\bar{X}$ to denote $V(G)\setminus X$.